icons8/lunacy-docs/docs/localization.md

         url: '/shortcuts'
 ---

-## Editing or Translating an Existing Language
+## Improving an Existing Language

+Some of our translations are bad.
+And some are missing, especially for the new features.

-To edit a language that Lunacy already supports, use a service called [Crowdin](https://crowdin.com/project/lunacy).
+To help us improve, use a service called [Crowdin](https://crowdin.com/project/lunacy).

 1. You'll need to sign up or log in to your account.